 How many nonprofit organizations has EnergySage worked with?

 Thousands of nonprofit organizations have come to EnergySage to begin their solar shopping process, whether by relying on our educational resources and tools or by signing up to receive free, custom solar quotes from local solar companies.

 What’s the best way for an installer or a nonprofit to get started working with EnergySage?

 Installers and nonprofits can get started working with EnergySage by either heading to our website (energysage.com) and signing up for a free account, or by emailing email@example.com.
 And feel free to let us know if there are any questions you have that aren’t currently answered in the articles on our website – we always want to make sure we’re addressing common questions folks might have.

 Spencer Fields joins us from EnergySage, the nation’s leading online solar marketplace, where he is the Manager of Market Strategy and Intelligence.
 Prior to joining EnergySage, Spencer spent five years as an environmental consultant for Synapse Energy Economics, splitting time between trying to convince utilities and system operators to improve their forecasting of renewable energy growth and analyzing the impact of the proposed Clean Power Plan.
-An eight year industry veteran and solar owner himself, Spencer taps into the perspective of those across the solar spectrum, from ISOs & utilities to manufacturers and from installers to home and business owners.
+An eight-year industry veteran and the solar owner himself, Spencer taps into the perspective of those across the solar spectrum, from ISOs & utilities to manufacturers and from installers to home and business owners.